Last updated on January 18th, 2022 at 12:39 am

 STUFFING: Stuff legs, head and arms, allowing some of the stuffing from each part to protrude into the body cavity.
 I tore pieces of stuffing from the roll of fibre fill that were a little longer and bigger than each body part that I was filling.
 This enabled me to compress the stuffing into the arms, legs and head in a uniform shape, while also leaving some stuffing to spill out from those parts and into the main body cavity.
 This gives teddy a firm (but cuddly) body shape with arms and legs that don’t flop around.

 For those who prefer a flopsy-type bear, stuff the arms and legs to the edge meeting the body, then sew with running stitches across this line.
+I didn’t make this little guy with flopsy-style arms, knitted stripes and a different ear treatment, but he’s very cute.

 NECK: Beginning at the centre back of the neck, sew a line of gathering stitches in the row just above the sweater.
 Keep the stitches even and fairly close together.
 Pull ends to gather evenly around the neck, then tie in a double knot.
 Weave in remaining ends.